 Yoram Sher - Kieser-trained strength coach in London

-Director, head coach and - most of the time - the only person on the floor.
-Kieser-trained strength coach and qualified sports therapist with 26 years of one-to-one practice in East Finchley, North London (N2).
+Director, head coach and the only person on the floor.
+Strength coach and qualified sports therapist with 26 years of one-to-one practice in East Finchley, North London (N2).

 A coach by training, a sports therapist by background.

-Yoram trained and qualified as a strength coach at Kieser Training, the Swiss strength-rehabilitation group, before founding Ultimate Strength in East Finchley in 2005.
+Yoram qualified as a strength coach in 1999 and founded Ultimate Strength in East Finchley in 2005.

 His sports therapy training shapes how programmes are set up around an old injury, a forthcoming surgery, or a long-standing condition - questions that can usually be discussed in the room rather than deferred elsewhere.
 We are not a clinic; for diagnosis or medical advice we always defer to your doctor or physiotherapist.